About Central Coast Outdoors

 - We are active supporters of a wide variety of other local environmental groups, including Bike SLO County, Morro Bay National Estuary Program (co-owner John Flaherty is on the advisory council), and Pacific Wildlife Care (co-owner Virginia Flaherty is a long time wildlife rehabilitation technician) among others.

-Morro Bay is teeming with wildlife, inlcuding many endangered species.
+Morro Bay is teeming with wildlife, including many endangered species.
 On all our kayak tours we endeavor to move through the bay without causing undue disturbance to the other animals that live there.
 Specifically we seek to remain a respectful distance away from sea otters, harbor seals and other marine life in the bay so they can rest and rejuvenate without constant disruption.
+We support Sea Otter Savvy and are Certified Wildlife Stewards.
 But don't worry, on our tours you'll still get to see a lot of wonderful wildlife!

 Central Coast Outdoors was started in 2003 by John and Virginia Flaherty, the current owners.
 Both John and Virginia have extensive backgrounds in guiding outdoors trips all over the world for other outdoor touring companies and decided it was high time to hang out their own shingle, stick closer to home and show people the wonders of California's Central Coast.

 Our very first trip was an eight day custom bike tour in June 2003 for a wonderful group of six people from the East Coast.
 After that not much happened that first year.
 We ran a grand total of seven trips in 2003 (mostly day trips for one or two people) in the SLO area.